untoldengine/UntoldEngine-Game-Template/README.md

 ## Support

-- If you encounter issues, feel free to open a GitHub Issue.
+- If you encounter issues, feel free to [open an issue](https://github.com/untoldengine/UntoldEngine/issues)